-- Personal vehicle and van parking is available for $15 per car in the NHM Car Park on Bill Robertson Lane.
+- Personal vehicle parking is available for $15 per car in the NHM Car Park on Bill Robertson Lane.

 YOUR FIELD TRIP BEGINS!

-- When you arrive, gather your group on the South Lawn or steps (keeping entry doors clear) and count the number of students, chaperones, and teachers/school staff.
+- When you arrive, gather your group on the South Lawn or Rose Garden and count the number of students, chaperones, and teachers/school staff.

 - Review any reservation times and locations with chaperones and school staff.

-- Once admission stickers have been provided to all adults, use the doors on the left or right (not the center doors) to enter the museum.
+- Once admission stickers have been provided to all adults, you may escort your group to the East Gate Entrance to enter the museum.

-Take a look at the important information below to help you and your students be prepared for their field trip experience.
+Take a look at the important information below to learn about how we can keep each other safe, protect the collections, and explore the Museum together.
 Questions?
 Contact us at email@example.com!

-- All school groups must eat outside on the South Lawn (not at the NHM Grill, Café Patio, or in our Nature Gardens), even if food is purchased from NHM.
-Please see the Field Trip Guide for school group designated lunch areas.
+School groups have designated outdoor lunch areas (see museum map).
+Due to the volume of school visitors, our NHM Grill, Cafe Patio, and Nature Gardens cannot accommodate school lunches.
 Visiting on a very rainy day?
-We’ve got you covered (literally)!
+We've got you covered (literally)!
 Reserve your spot for indoor lunch during check in on the day of your field trip.